 Let’s start with the inactive plugins.
 Do you think they are happy?
 They can’t serve their purpose and they probably feel trapped.
 Set them free by deleting them.

 Now let’s take a look at all the other plugins you have installed.
-Take them one by one and ask yourself if they still bring you joy (if by deleting a plugin your blog stops working, obviously it’s an essential one and it DOES spark joy, even if you don’t know it.
-Making your blog impossible to use won’t make you any happier).
+Go through them one by one and ask yourself if they still bring you joy (if by deleting a plugin your blog stops working, obviously it’s an essential one and it DOES spark joy, even if you don’t know it).

 If the answer is no, thank that brave little plug-in for all its hard work and set it free.
 It may no longer fit with your brand, but for a while, it expanded your blog’s functionality with the best of them.